Your College Journey Starts Here

 My College List

 These are the schools you’ve saved.
-Tap any school to set whether it’s a reach, match, or safety, add notes, and mark if you’re applying.
+Tap any school to set its selectivity — Highly Selective, Selective, or Broad Access — add notes, and mark if you’re applying.

 Your College List is set.